sleekping/Avatarify-repo/README.md

 https://github.com/alievk/avatarify-python/blob/master/docs/README.md#download-network-weights and place vox-adv-cpk.pth.tar file in the avatarify-python directory (don't unpack it).
 Run run_windows.bat.
 If installation was successful, two windows "cam" and "avatarify" will appear.
 Leave these windows open for the next installation steps.

 Install [VirtualCam plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/).
 Choose Install and register only 1 virtual camera.
 Run [OBS Studio](https://obsproject.com/).
 In the Sources section, press on Add button ("+" sign), select Windows Capture and press OK.
 In the appeared window, choose "[python.exe]: avatarify" in Window drop-down menu and press OK.
 Then select Edit -> Transform -> Fit to screen.
 In OBS Studio, go to Tools -> VirtualCam.
 Check AutoStart, set Buffered Frames to 0 and press Start.
 Now OBS-Camera camera should be available in Zoom (or other videoconferencing software).
 The steps 10-11 are required only once during setup.

+Setup avatars

+Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into avatars folder.

+Follow these advices for better visual quality:

+Make square crop of your avatar picture.
+Crop avatar's face so that it's not too close not too far.
+Use standard avatars as reference.
+Prefer pictures with uniform background.
+It will diminish visual artifacts.